-The Collier Enterprises South Wetland Preserve is our latest restoration project.
-The removal of thousands of invasive melaleuca, Brazilian pepper, and cattails has been particularly rewarding as the native grasses, sedges, and ferns return to reclaim the marsh habitat.
-The open water areas of the South Wetland Preserve are a critical stopping off point for migratory wading birds.
-Since the restoration, the Garden’s bird list has grown to include over 150 species.
-The James and Linda White Birding Tower is a perfect viewing point to watch birds on the nearby island rookery as well as the South Wetland Preserve.
+The Collier Enterprises South Wetland is our signature restoration project and a model for demonstrating how an ecosystem can heal.
+The Garden’s founding staff and volunteers cleared invasive exotic Australian melaleuca, Brazilian pepper, and cattails that once dominated the site, allowing native grasses, sedges, and rushes to reclaim the marsh.
+The open water areas are a critical stopping off point for migratory birds.
+More than 200 species have been spotted in the Garden (see the eBird database for a full list).
+The James and Linda White Birding Tower is a perfect place to observe them.

 These 90 acres also serve as a research park for scientists.
 Click here to learn about our conservation work and opportunities to conduct on-site research.